Dammit Janet

-"Dammit Janet" is a song/musical number in the original 1973 British musical stage production, The Rocky Horror Show as well as its 1975 film counterpart The Rocky Horror Picture Show, book, music and lyrics by Richard O'Brien, musical arrangements by Richard Hartley.
+"Dammit Janet" is a song in the original 1973 British musical stage production, The Rocky Horror Show as well as its 1975 film counterpart The Rocky Horror Picture Show, book, music and lyrics by Richard O'Brien, musical arrangements by Richard Hartley.

 The number provides well known audience participation moments and has entered the popular culture lexicon through the often quoted phrase "Dammit, Janet!"

 Overview

-The first scene of both the stage production and film open to a wedding scene with the two main characters, Brad Majors and Janet Weiss, in attendance.
+The first scene of both the 1973 stage production The Rocky Horror Show and 1975 film The Rocky Horror Picture Show open to a wedding scene with the two main characters, Brad Majors and Janet Weiss, in attendance.
+Brad and Janet were portrayed by Christopher Malcolm and Julie Covington in the original stage show.
 In the motion picture, a repressive Gothic setting, backs up the young couple in their chorus with the American Gothic characters themselves.
-Brad and Janet are portrayed as sexually uptight.
+Brad (Barry Bostwick) and Janet (Susan Sarandon) are portrayed as sexually uptight.
 The song is performed in this deliberate awkwardness, setting up the characters as naive and innocent.

 The scene is reminiscent of the opening scene of the horror classic Night of the Living Dead (1968).
 Several comparisons of Rocky Horror with Night of the Living Dead have been made by authors such as Roberta E. Pearson and Philip Simpson in their book, Critical Dictionary of Film and Television Theory, as well as J. Hoberman and Jonathan Rosenbaum in the book, Midnight Movies.
-Costumes for the two characters in this scene are nearly identical to those of the two main characters from the film What's Up, Doc?
+Costumes for the two characters in this scene are nearly identical to those of the two main characters Judy Maxwell (Barbra Streisand) and Howard Bannister (Ryan O'Neal) from the film What's Up, Doc?
 (1972).

-The song is an awkward musical marriage proposal by Brad to Janet, after both have attended the wedding of two high school friends, just before setting off to visit their high school science teacher.
-The music for the song exaggerates the Rock-N-Roll tendency to repeat simple chord progressions.
+The song is an awkward musical marriage proposal by Brad to Janet, after both have attended the wedding of two high school friends Ralph Hapschatt and Betty Munroe, just before setting off to visit their high school science teacher Dr. Everett Scott.
+The music for the song exaggerates the rock-n-roll tendency to repeat simple chord progressions.

 The song is in the key of B♭ major.